ghik/opinionated-scala/Methods-and-operators.md

 ```
 ##### Note about `Vector`

 `Vector` in Scala is a very handy collection.
-It is an immutable sequence (a collection with defined order of elements) with near constant-time access to its element by index.
-It also has very fast append and prepend operations while still staying an immutable.
+It is an immutable sequence (a collection with defined order of elements) with near constant-time access to its elements by index.
+It also has very fast append and prepend operations while still staying fully immutable.
 This is because a vector created by appending something to other vector can share most of the data with its predecessor.
 Scala's `Vector` class implements this in some clever way.
 Immutable data structures with an ability to create new instances based on old ones by sharing most of the data are usually called *persistent data structures*.

 ##### Coming back to the syntax